python/devguide/security/policy.rst

   ``1`` if vulnerable and ``0`` if not vulnerable).
-* When reporting large numbers or "batches" of vulnerabilities or searching for potential vulnerabilities using an LLM, you as a reporter must verify the validity of all reports prior to submission to the PSRT.
+* When reporting large numbers or "batches" of vulnerabilities or searching for potential vulnerabilities using an LLM, you as a reporter must verify the factual validity (such as whether APIs have been hallucinated) of the content in all reports prior to submission to the PSRT.
-  PSRT members WILL NOT spend time confirming the validity of reports, only whether a valid bug report is a vulnerability or not.
 * Do not include severity or CVSS information in your initial report, this information will be determined by the PSRT.
 * Ideally, include a minimal patch with the mitigation for the report.